A change in the high street - the hub and spoke approach?

 One of the upsides of lockdown has been the wealth of information available through webinars, when experts in their relevant fields, who are usually too busy to disseminate their expansive knowledge, are able to share their views.

-Whilst lockdown has been difficult for many, it has come with some upsides, and may just act as a catalyst for change.
-For the majority of us (those having to tackle home schooling whilst working full time excepted), lockdown has given us time to take stock and to work out what really matters.
+Whilst the lockdowns have been difficult for many, they have come with some upsides, and may just act as a catalyst for change.
+For the majority of us, the lockdowns have given us time to take stock and to work out what really matters.
 Most of us enjoy the office environment, but commuting is a bore; it is expensive, time consuming and often unpleasant, and there are far better ways to make use of that time: exercise, another hour of sleep, enjoying a hobby, spending more time with family, reading, or even using the time to log on early and get ahead of the day’s work.
 Mental health and wellbeing are big on the corporate agenda, and reducing a commute allows us the time to do something for ourselves.

 Many corporates have circulated surveys to their staff to understand how people are dealing with lockdown; the positives and the negatives.
-The general consensus appears to be that the office environment is very beneficial, but being in the office (in Central London) for five days a weeks may no longer be necessary.
+The general consensus appears to be that the office environment is very beneficial but being in the office (in Central London) for five days a week may no longer be necessary or desirable.
 Common themes as to what people have really missed from the office experience revolve around the insufficient social interaction, difficulties with supervision and access to equipment (scanners and fast and efficient photocopiers).
 Downfalls with working from home include lack of space, inadequate equipment, poor broadband / phone connection and the inability to build relationships.
 Cue the new chapter of the high street.

 The place to provide what is required by the post COVID-19 office worker could be the high street.
 Why?
 The advantages are numerous: there is surplus space available and therefore it would be an excellent way to reinvigorate the high street, utilising redundant space and bringing more people to existing services.
 Rents per square foot are lower than Central London which would, in the longer term (once businesses potentially downsize their Central London requirements) reduce costs for corporate occupiers.
 Demand for public transport would decrease (making it a more pleasant experience for those who do have to travel) and reduced journey times will also play their part in increasing sustainability and benefitting the environment, which, like mental health and wellbeing, are high on the corporate agenda.